Hi-PACE/hipace/docs/source/run/parameters.rst

     Whether to use the AMReX multigrid solver.
 Note that this requires the compile time option ``AMReX_LINEAR_SOLVERS`` to be true.
 Generally not recommended since it is significantly slower than the default HiPACE++ multigrid solver.

 * ``hipace.MG_tolerance_rel`` (`float`) optional (default `1e-4`)
-    Relative error tolerance of the AMReX multigrid solver.
+    Relative error tolerance of the multigrid solvers.

 * ``hipace.MG_tolerance_abs`` (`float`) optional (default `0.`)
-    Absolute error tolerance of the AMReX multigrid solver.
+    Absolute error tolerance of the multigrid solvers.

 * ``hipace.MG_verbose`` (`int`) optional (default `0`)
-    Level of verbosity of the AMReX multigrid solver.
+    Level of verbosity of the the multigrid solvers.

 Predictor-corrector loop parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^